 EnCana was able to produce more oil when carbon dioxide (CO2) was injected into geological formations and mixed with petroleum.
 For example, the Weyburn field, operated by Calgary-based company 50 in southeastern Saskatchewan, has stockpiled some five million tonnes of CO2.

 A report concludes that the Weyburn oil field is very suitable for long-term storage of CO2 due to its geological characteristics.
 ENAA (Japan), Nexen, SaskPower, TransAlta and Total (France) participated in a multidisciplinary study, lasting four years, which cost 40 million Canadian dollars.
-During the study, the researchers carried out a risk assessment of this long-term storage, completed geological and seismic studies, compared environmental modeling with actual results and carried out repeated and frequent samples to try to understand the chemical reactions occurring in The reservoir.
+During the study, researchers performed a risk assessment of this long-term repository, completed geological and seismic studies, compared environmental models to actual results, and carried out repeated and frequent sampling in an attempt to understand the chemical reactions occurring in the area.
+The reservoir.

-This study proves that one can store 5.000 tonnes of CO2 per day in the soil and thus limit the release of this greenhouse gas in the atmosphere.
-However, the CO2 used was transported by a 325-kilometer pipeline and came from a North Dakota coal gasification plant.
+This study proves that we can store 5.000 tons of CO2 per day in the soil and thus limit the release of this greenhouse gas into the atmosphere.
+However, the CO2 used was channeled through a 325 kilometer pipeline and originated from a North Dakota coal gasification plant.
 This shows the limits of the project since it remains easier to manufacture CO2 than to trap, store and transport that emitted by polluting activities.
-In addition, much remains to be done to apply the techniques and systems used here to other geological formations elsewhere in the world and to make CO2 storage truly an option for reducing greenhouse gas emissions. tight.
+In addition, there is still much to be done to apply the techniques and systems employed here to other geological formations elsewhere in the world and to ensure that CO2 storage truly becomes an option to reduce greenhouse gas emissions. tight.

 See the order of magnitude of humanity's CO2 emissions:

-- current daily consumption is 80 million barrels of oil
+- the current daily consumption is 80 Million barrels of oil

-- 85% of this oil is consumed in the form of energy (therefore burned)
+- 85% of this oil is consumed in the form of energy (therefore burnt)

-- 1 kg of burnt oil discharges, envion and to simplify the calculations, 2.5 kg of CO2
+- 1 kg of burnt oil rejects, around and to simplify the calculations, 2.5 kg of CO2

 - a barrel of oil contains 159 L

-- the density of the oil is approximately 800 kg / m3
+- the density of oil is about 800 kg / m3

 So there is 80 * 0.85 * 159 * 0.8 = 8650 Million kilograms of oil burned daily.

-Obviously, this figure only takes into account the discharges of oil, in no way the CO2 emissions of other fossil fuels (gas and coal).
-The "large scale" mentioned in the title is therefore not very credible ... for now.
+Obviously this figure ONLY takes into account the oil discharges, not the CO2 discharges from other fossil fuels (gas and coal).
+The "large scale" mentioned in the title is therefore not very credible ... for the moment.

-Wouldn't a more effective solution simply reduce oil consumption?
-By increasing the process conversion efficiency… for example.
+Wouldn't a more effective solution be to simply reduce oil consumption?
+By increasing the conversion efficiency of processes… for example.